zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 <img src="/images/aws/freebies.jpg" width="316px" alt="Freebies">
 <img src="/images/aws/passport.jpg" width="316px" alt="Passport">

 ### Booths Exhibition

+There were a lot of exciting booths out there.
+There's Intel, Github, Globe Telecom, Telstra, WingArc, etc. Each of them has their own product that uses AWS.
+There are softwares for Big Data, there's one that is for Business Intelligence, there's another for AI or Machine Learning.
+The booths really had a lot to offer.

 <img src="/images/aws/booths.jpg" width="632px" alt="Booths">

 ### Lunch Time

+Not sure if AWS Summit Manila or AWS Food Summit hahaha.
+We never got hungry althroughout the summit because of the food counter.

 <img src="/images/aws/lunch.jpg" width="632px" alt="Lunch">

 ### Innovating on the cloud
 <img src="/images/aws/cloud.png" width="632px" alt="Cloud1">